 The books themselves are short, well written, and beautifully illustrated.
 An upper elementary

-age child might be able to read an entire book only a few hours, and even younger children
+age child might be able to read an entire book in less than two hours, and even younger children

 A great deal of the complexity of the original is left out, but in most cases the author focuses

 on telling a few stories well rather than trying to cover every aspect of the original at a